ddrcode/c64rust/README.md

 - Making competitive product to Vice and other well-established emulators.
 - CRT emulation

+## Credits
+- @srounce - making the environment work with Nix Flake.
+So cool!

 ## References

 Below there is a list of posts that helped me to gain actual knowledge about C64/MOS6510 architecture